amarsahinovic/django-aftermath/README.md

 Usually, you will only need to specify the first two options.

-If you wish to implement your own backend, take a look at one of the exisitng backends.
+If you wish to implement your own backend, take a look at one of the existing backends.
 All you need is a simple class with `__init__` and `aftermath` functions.
 If you make one, I'll be happy to include it in the package.

 TODO
 ====